-In VPRN, IP addresses are important, because it works on Layer 3.
+In Layer 3 VPN, IP addresses are important, because it works on Layer 3.
 The traffic is routed according to IP addresses.
 This is the same logic used by routers.
-Think about this, a mini router in the main Servis Router.
+This VPN Service is like a mini router in the main Service Router.

 From the customer perspective, VPRN service seem like below:

 There are many benefits of Nokia VPRN Service (Layer 3 VPN).
 These benefits are for both customer and Service Provider.
-They are mentions one by one below:
+The benefits of Layer 3 VPN are mentions one by one below:

 Provider Router (P) : Service Provider Core Routers.
 Unaware of service.
 Only provides transport with MPLS Label Swapping.

 Cusomer Edge Router (CE) : Customer Routers that towards to Service Provider Edge Routers.

 As an example, you can check the below picture.
 In this picture, there are two customers each has two sites.
 Service 1 is for Customer 1 and Service 2 is for Customer 2.
 Each site has their own IP block and one block is overlapped as you see.
 Overlapped IP blocks can be used by different Customers in different VPRN services as we have talked about before.
-And below, you can also see the VRF Tables of PE routers.
+Each customer can use the Service Provider network as their own network.